£150.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Cobra seatpost binder bolt, hailing from Italy and in production from the 1970s to the 1980s.
-Made from steel and weighing in at 9 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+CLB Route Speciale flat bar brake levers (or handles if you prefer), hailing from France and in production from the 1960s to the 1970s.
+Made from aluminium and weighing in at 139 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

-If you're taking part in L'Eroica or any other vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong seatpost binder bolt!
+If you're taking part in L'Eroica or any other vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong brake levers!

-The seatpost binder bolt's been cleaned, checked and graded as OK condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The brake levers have been cleaned, checked by one of our mechanics and graded as good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW

 TECHNICAL INFO